 On the day after your surgery, you will be expected to get dressed and sit out in the chair for most of the day.
-This promotes a positive mindset and reinforces that you are now in the rehabilitation phase of your knee replacement journey.
-It also helps reduce the risk of you getting a chest infection and encourages you to bend your new knee joint.
+This promotes a positive mindset and reinforces that you are now in the rehabilitation phase of your hip replacement journey.
+It also helps reduce the risk of you getting a chest infection.

 Throughout the day, you will be expected to practice walking, gradually increasing the distance each time.
-You will also be expected to complete your exercise programme at least 3-4 times each day.
+You will also be expected to complete your exercise programme.

-Members of the physiotherapy team will see you on the ward and support you to progress your mobility and improve your joint movement.
+Members of the physiotherapy and occupational therapy teams will see you on the ward and support you to progress your mobility and improve your joint movement.
 They will teach you how to safely get out of bed, stand from a chair and get on and off the toilet.
 They will also teach you how to safely go up and down a step or flight of stairs.
 Once you can walk with crutches independently, complete your exercises to a satisfactory level and navigate the stairs or a step safely, you will be discharged from the therapy team.